-One of the most terrifying, heart-wrenching moments in a dog owner's life is witnessing their beloved four-legged companion have a seizure.
+One of the most terrifying, heart-wrenching moments in a dog owner's life is witnessing their beloved dog have a seizure.
 Seconds feel like hours as you watch your pup convulse uncontrollably.
-The event is one that no pet parent ever wants to experience again and will do just about anything to help stop.
+No pet parent ever wants their dog to have seizures and will do just about anything to help stop them.

-If your dog has recently had their first seizure, there are a number of incredibly important things to know before beginning medication.
-The majority of anti-seizure drugs are associated with a slew of potential adverse reactions and necessary precautions that all dog owners must be implicitly aware of.
+If your dog has recently had their first seizure, there’s a lot to learn before beginning medication.
+Most anticonvulsant drugs have potential adverse effects and necessary precautions that all dog owners should know about.

-In this article, we will cover a newer anticonvulsant medication called Levetiracetam and the important details that you need to know before beginning treatment.
+In this article, we will cover one of the newer anticonvulsant drugs called levetiracetam and the important details that you need to know before beginning treatment.
 Let's get started!

 What are Seizures in Dogs

-Before we jump into the new anti-seizure medication, we briefly want to cover the concept of seizures and why dogs have them.
+Before we jump into talking about levetiracetam, we want to briefly discuss seizures and why dogs have them.

-Research shows that up to 5% of all dogs suffer from seizures, but what exactly are they?
-Seizures are medically defined as an uncontrolled electrical activity in the brain.
-The activity often produces a physical convulsion, thought disturbances, secondary physical signs, or, at times, a combination of varying symptoms.
-Another important term, epilepsy, describes repeated episodes of seizures.
+Up to 5% of all dogs suffer from seizures, but what exactly are they?
+Seizures are uncontrolled electrical activity in the brain.
+This abnormal electrical activity often produces a physical convulsion, thought disturbances, secondary physical signs, or, at times, a combination of symptoms.
+Epilepsy describes repeated episodes of seizures.

 What Causes Seizures in Dogs

-Other cases, seizures may be brought on by the following conditions:
+In other cases, seizures may be caused by the following conditions:

 - Liver disease